YingjieZhang31/Captcha-Verification-Code-Recognition/README.md

 # Captcha-Verification-Code-Recognition
-Using CNN to recognize the verification code
+Using CNN to recognize the verification code(Based on Keras.Tensorflow)

 generate_captcha.py : Generate training samples